manuGil/online-core/docs/source/radiometric-ops.rst

 Task
    Correct the images for haze by subtraction values using the Raster calculator.
 In QGIS go to **Raster > Raster Calculator**.
 Specify the formula to subtract the Haze value from Band 4 and specify the name of the output file.

    Select the newly created *Band 4 with haze correction* on the **Layers Panel**.
-Go to  Properties  of the layer and modify the contrast stretch as follows.
-Minimum 0,  maximum 255.
+Go to  Properties of the layer and modify the contrast stretch as follows, minimum: 0,  maximum: 255.
 Do the same for the *Band 4  without haze correction.*

 .. attention::
    **Question.**
    Compare the two versions of band 4  of *‘ETM99’*.
 Do they look different?

 Verify that the histograms of the haze-corrected bands have shifted towards the origin.
 Both histograms have the same shape before and after haze correction but a different location.
 It also shows that there are apparently some pixels with DN values lower than the small lake on the island.
 These negative values should not exist in EO images but are caused by the fact that we use a GIS to do the calculation.
-Before continuing we have to correct this artefact.
+Before continuing, we have to correct this artefact.

 Task 2.8
    From the **Processing Toolbox**, use the SAGA module **Reclassify values (simple)** to set all negative values to 0.
 Select condition  ``[0] Low value <= grid value < high value``.
 Edit the Lookup table; delete two rows and enter :math:`-255` for *Low Value*.
 This will replace all values in the range  :math:`[-255,0]` with 0.